JS Kabylie: Presidents

 Winning the most prestigious African competition African Cup of Champions Clubs twice in 1981 and 1990, Boussad Benkaci is the most successful president of the JSK and Algeria, with 14 titles in 15 years, from 1977 to 1992.

 Abdelkader Khalef during the 1970s is the most important president that the JSK had in its history.

 The president who has been the club's president for the longest time is Mohand Chérif Hannachi who was in office for 24 years, from 1993 to 2017.
 Thanks to his status as player of JSK and president of JSK, Hannachi is the most successful man in Algerian football with 20 titles (10 as a player and 10 as president).

-El Hadi Ould Ali is the current president of the JSK, since 23 April 2024.
+Adel Boudedja is the current president of the JSK, since 3 February 2026.

 No activity between 1956 and 1962, due to the Algerian War.

-The presidents who have succeeded at its head are :
+The presidents who have succeeded at its head are: